curiousoffice/playbook/README.rst

 We use `Google Docs<https://docs.sophilabs.io/>`_ for our editable documents.
 We prefer Google Docs because they are:

 - Easily sharable by URL.
-Everyone has a browser, not everyone has MS-Office or OpenOffice installed.
+Everyone has a browser, not everyone has MS-Office or OpenOffice installed
-- Always up to date with the latest edits.
+- Always up-to-date with the latest edits
-- Enable real-time collaboration, like group meeting notes.
+- Enable real-time collaboration, like group meeting notes
-- Autosaved to the cloud, so no worrying about backup.
+- Autosaved to the cloud, so no worrying about backup
-- Are as easy to find as Googling something.
+- Are as easy to find as Googling something
-- Without document type versioning (e.g. xls vs. xlsx).
+- Without document type versioning (e.g. xls vs. xlsx)

 These tools are not well-suited for large documents or complicated spreadsheets, which is great.
-We write code and are biased toward minimal documentation and upfront specs so we shouldn't be writing long documents.
+We write code and are biased toward minimal documentation and upfront specs so we generally shouldn't be writing long documents.
 For cases where we are writing large spreadsheets, we find it's faster to snap together a small app to do the job.
 This is a good time to ask if such complicated analysis is really necessary.